zillow/ctds/README.rst

 However, given the various supported combinations of `FreeTDS`_ and `Python`_, it is easier to create a separate `Docker`_ container for each.

-Development and testing will likely require an instance of `SQL Server on Linux`_ running for validation.
+Development and testing will require an instance of `SQL Server on Linux`_ running for validation.
 A script is provided to start a `Docker`_ container running the database and create the login used by the tests.